qvp-bawa/Lele/README.md

-# Lele
+# bawa or badou
-my little daughter
+my little girl

-she born on 2016. she looks like my wife.
+she was born in 2016. she looks like my wife.

 I love her.